da4all/da4all.github.io/_cards/what-gets-counted-counts.md

   In Chapter 4 of their book Data Feminism, Catherine D’Ignazio and Lauren Klein urge us “to challenge the gender binary, along with other systems of counting and classification that perpetuate oppression.”

 keywords:
-  - "Data Classification"
+  - "data classification"
-  - "Intersectional Feminism"
+  - "gender binary"
-  - "Gender Binary"
+  - "intersectional feminism"
-  - "Quantification"
+  - "quantification"

 metadata:
   source: "https://data-feminism.mitpress.mit.edu/pub/h1w0nbqp"